-Venezuela opposition calls for general strike over Maduro plans - BBC News
+Venezuela opposition calls for strike

 They also announced they would name new Supreme Court judges.

-The controversial assembly would have power to scrap the National Assembly and rewrite the constitution.
+The assembly, made up of citizens, would have power to scrap the National Assembly and rewrite the constitution.

 Opposition parties control the National Assembly and are calling for fresh elections before Mr Maduro's term expires in early 2019.